-The central bank of Jamaica kept the benchmark interest rate at the record low of 0.50 percent at its November 2020 meeting.
-Policymakers said that inflation will be temporarily elevated over the next 4 – 5 months, but it will remain within target over the next two years.
-The Committee underscored that the revised inflation outlook is influenced by the impact of the recent flood rains on domestic agricultural supplies over the near term as well as the ongoing impact on the economy of the Covid-19 pandemic.
-Policymakers added that the decision aimed at ensuring that the annual inflation rate remains within the target range of 4.0 percent to 6.0 percent. source: Bank of Jamaica
+The central bank of Jamaica kept the benchmark interest rate at the record low of 0.50 percent at its 29 March meeting.
+Policymakers said that inflation will generally remain within the target of 4.0 percent to 6.0 percent over the next two years.
+Annual inflation declined to 3.8 percent in February from 4.7 percent in January.
+The Committee underscored that the revised inflation outlook is influenced by the impact of the recent flood rains on domestic agricultural supplies over the near term as well as the ongoing impact on the economy of the Covid-19 pandemic. source: Bank of Jamaica

 Interest Rate in Jamaica is expected to be 0.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 Looking forward, we estimate Interest Rate in Jamaica to stand at 0.50 in 12 months time.
-In the long-term, the Jamaica Interest Rate is projected to trend around 0.50 percent in 2021 and 1.00 percent in 2022, according to our econometric models.
+In the long-term, the Jamaica Interest Rate is projected to trend around 1.00 percent in 2022 and 1.50 percent in 2023, according to our econometric models.